World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Conclusion

 \section{Conclusion}

-We demonstrate that learning world models from human videos can effectively transfer for dexterous robotic manipulation and lead to zero-shot generalization for unseen dexterous manipulation tasks.
-Our work explores the design of dexterous world models, and proposes a novel Hand Consistency Loss which enables cross-embodiment learning.
-We hope that our work will inspire future exploration into world modeling for robotics, which will unlock generalizable robots capable of increasingly complex tasks.
+We explored the design of world models for learning dexterous hand–object interaction dynamics directly from human videos.
+A keypoint-based action representation, patch-level embeddings as state representation, and a hand-consistency loss together enable fine-grained modeling of dexterous behavior.
+Through several evaluations, we show that the model captures precise interaction dynamics under dexterous actions.
+Moreover, we demonstrate effective transfer from human-video pretraining to previously unseen robotic tasks such as grasping, reaching, and placing.
+We hope that our work will inspire future exploration into dexterous modeling and world models for robotics, which will unlock generalizable robots capable of increasingly complex tasks.